GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/04_working_with_job_scheduler.md

 * Edit `example1_arraysum.sl ` by adding following slurm directives
     * `#SBATCH --profile task`  - CPU, Memory and I/O data collected
     * `#SBATCH --acctg-freq 1`  - By default, data will be gathered every 30 seconds.
-Given our job finishs in ~33 seconds, we will gather data every 1 second
+Given our job finishes in ~33 seconds, we will gather data every 1 second

 * Once the above edits are done, submit the job as before with `sbatch example1_arraysum.sl`.
 Do take a note of the jobid